 There will be multiple ways to beat the game apparently.
 Players can get to the top using violence, social influence, notoriety or possibly a combination of these.
 According to the Steam description, this will add an immense amount of replayability.

-If the screenshots provided on the store page are anything to go by, Empire of Sin looks gorgeous but that doesn't mean it will require a NASA supercomputer.
+If the screenshots provided on the are anything to go by, Empire of Sin looks gorgeous but that doesn't mean it will require a NASA supercomputer.
 GTX 750 Ti and AMD Radeon HD 5870 found their way to recommended specs, both of which are considered low-end hardware.

 Same goes for the CPU department - Intel Pentium G4600 and AMD A10 7700K are the recommended processors.